Handling Data Heterogeneity in Federated Learning via Knowledge Distillation and Fusion: Related Work

 \section{Related Work}

-To handle data heterogeneity in FL, several solutions have been proposed.
-The previous solutions can be classified as two categories: model performance-based \cite{zhu2021data,luo2021no,lin2020ensemble,li2020federated,li2021model,yao2021local} and multiple-objective optimization-based \cite{li2019fair, hu2022federated}.
-They are analyzed as follows.
+To handle data heterogeneity in FL, we can develop solutions at two phases of FL: global model training phase and local model adaption phase.
+In the global model training phase, several solutions have been proposed.
+These previous solutions can be further classified into two categories: model performance-based solutions and multiple-objective optimization-based solutions.
+In the local model adaption phase, personalized FL solutions were developed.
+These solutions are analyzed as follows.